bphamt/cPanel-Scripts/README.md

 # cPanel-Scripts

-A list of cPanel python scripts I've created:
+A list of cPanel python scripts I've created (Tested with Python 2.7):

 ###### check_account_usage.py
 - Provides a total disk usage & limit of all the child account under the owner account (also including the owner)